Topic: THE ROLE OF JUSTICE SECTOR IN GOOD SECURITY GOVERNANCE IN AFRICA

 Topic: Non-Violent Protests: The Significance of Gandhi in Contemporary Times

 Time: GMT 10am (WAT 11am, SA: 12pm, EAT 1PM, IST 3:30 PM

 Tata Institute of Social Sciences in association with The Afro-Asian Association for Justice Development (AAAJD) is hosting a webinar on the ‘Significance of Gandhi in Contemporary Times’.

-market societies that has further marginalised asset and capability less individuals/social
+market societies that has further marginalised asset and capability less individuals/social groups?